wucas/process-coverage/README.md

-# coverage-for-codecov
+# codecov-coverage-for-packages

 This GitHub action uploads coverage data for GAP packages to codecov.

 ## Usage

-The action `coverage-for-codecov` has to be called by the workflow of a GAP package.
+The action `codecov-coverage-for-packages` has to be called by the workflow of a GAP package.
 By default it
 - processes the coverage data gathered during the action